Football player kicking ball in stadium

 4. 04

-Can compensation patterns be identified before symptoms emerge?
+Can emerging compensation patterns be identified before they become evident through symptoms or conventional monitoring?

 Who We Work With